mesosphere/dcos-docs-site/pages/1.12/cli/command-reference/dcos-auth/index.md

 ---

 # Description
-The `dcos auth` command authenticates a user to the DC/OS cluster.
+The `dcos auth` commands authenticate a user to the DC/OS cluster.

 # Usage